-My name is Stefan [stefn], and I'm a "full stack" web developer living in Brooklyn, New York.
-This site hosts my personal projects, blog, and tutorials.
-Some of my work is open sourced on GitHub.
+My name is Stefan [stefn], and this site hosts my personal projects, tutorials, and my blog.
+Some of my projects are open-sourced on GitHub and on Glitch.
 Sometimes I draw and take pictures.

 It’s called Simple Sharing Buttons Generator and it’s by Stefan Bohacek.
 Bohacek is Brooklyn famous for being the inventor of BotWiki, a digital encyclopedia of bots that can be found and used online.

 Botwiki came about because Bohacek wanted to be able to run fast searches whenever he had an idea for a bot.
 As he explains, similar websites that already existed “were either a bit incomplete, hard to browse, or plainly just didn’t work most of the time.”A Wiki for All the Internet’s Bots (hyperallergic.com, March 2016)

 Stefan Bohacek decided he would catalog every bot on the web.Find any bot ever with this awesome online encyclopedia (technical.ly, March 2016)

 It’s no small task and he’s far from done.
 At his site, botwiki.org, you can search bots by category, by platform, or if you’re a dev and you want to learn how to make a bot, you can search by language or the text or data you want to use.

 Stefan teaches the web regularly and participates in our community of educators and activists.
 I appreciate his honest and constructive feedback and can-do spirit!Michelle Thorne, Mozilla’s Director of Web Literacy Programs (mozillians.org, June 2015)